 Be sure to purchase a fresh baguette, which has a wonderful taste and texture.
 Everything at Kim & Jake’s is available for carry-out as it’s not a sit-down restaurant.

 You can also purchase Kim and Jake’s bread at grocery stores around town, but I assure you, nothing beats the fresh-baked stuff direct from the bakery itself.

 No Cow Cafe

 Location: 206 Fifth St, Castle Rock, CO

-I loved my visit to No Cow Cafe where I had the difficult task of choosing between a variety of sweet treats to sample.
-I ordered the coffee cake muffin, lemon cake doughnut, and my personal favorite, the chocolate mini cake.
+I loved my visit to No Cow Cafe where I had the difficult task of choosing between various sweet treats to sample.
+I ordered the coffee cake muffin, lemon cake doughnut, and a chocolate mini cake.

 In addition to being a dedicated gluten-free bakery, No Cow Cafe also is a full-service café with plenty of seating in a well-lit space.
 You can enjoy a peaceful breakfast or lunch off No Cow Café’s modest but expanding breakfast and lunch menu.

-For breakfast, choose between eggs, waffles, pancakes and French toast, and for lunch, choose from sandwiches, nachos, baked potato or cheesy fries.
-Don’t be fooled by the sloppy No Cow Café website (it’s a disaster) because the bakery is clean, appealing and oh-so-pleasant.
+For breakfast, you can choose between eggs, waffles, pancakes, and French toast.
+For lunch, you can choose from sandwiches, nachos, baked potatoes, or cheesy fries.
+Don’t be fooled by the sloppy No Cow Café website (it’s a disaster) because the bakery is clean, appealing, and oh-so-pleasant.

 Location: 5721 Olde Wadsworth Blvd, Arvada, CO